 Applications will be evaluated by the Donald R. Kaplan Award Committee based on relevance to advancing research in plant comparative morphology and evidence that the award will allow the graduate student to undertake an independent research project.
 Motivation for the research, clarity of the research hypothesis, explanation of the methods to be used, and the connection between the objectives and design of the research will also be considered.

 This award is NOT limited to students in the United States.

-Applications will be due March 15, 2020 and should be uploaded to the Botanical Society of America Awards Portal.
+Applications due date has been extended to March 30, 2020 (Noon Central Time) and should be uploaded to the Botanical Society of America Awards Portal.
 The letters of reference are uploaded as separate documents by the applicant along with the application during the online submission process.
 You can save your submission and return to it at a later time to complete and submit it for consideration.

 You will need your BSA username and password in order to log in and complete the application form.

 You should receive an email confirmation of receipt of your materials within 72 hours.
 If you do not, please contact firstname.lastname@example.org.